 How NetSuite Features Compare to Epicor

-As with Deltek, Epicor’s narrow, vertical industry focus means that it has strengths in particular areas, such as manufacturing and SCM capabilities.
-Across other modules, however, Epicor relies on integrations with its acquired point solutions or those it has cultivated with a limited set of independent software vendor partners.
+Epicor’s narrow, vertical industry focus gives it depth in areas such as manufacturing and supply chain operations.
+Outside those core strengths, however, the platform depends heavily on integrations with acquired point solutions or a relatively small set of independent software vendors.

 NetSuite Features Compare to Epicor